-- Section 47(3) of the FHOG Act provides that the Commissioner may impose a penalty if an applicant fails to make a repayment required under the conditions of the grant. - The penalty amount depends on the level of culpability triggering the breach and the applicant's behaviour in failing to meet the obligations to repay the grant.
+5 Section 42(2) of the FHOG Act

+21. The penalty amount depends on the level of culpability triggering the breach and the applicant's behaviour in failing to meet the obligations to repay the grant.
 A repayment is late if not made in the time allowed under a condition of the grant.